 Individual and Couples Therapist

 I’m an individual and couples therapist in Portland, Oregon.
 I help people gain clarity and purpose.
 In our work, you will see your life from a fresh view.
-In addition to working with couples and individuals, I coach parents on how to navigate and enjoy the difficult task of parenting.
+In addition to working with couples and individuals, I help people shift energy through alternative healing.

 My style is informed by 20 years of experience.
-In addition to my clinical training, I’m a writer, plant-based chef, and photographer.
+In addition to my clinical training, I’m a writer, plant-based chef, yin yoga instructor, master gardener and photographer.
 My range of experience allows me to tailor therapy to your needs.
 It also lends flexibility and creativity to the work.

 Most importantly, I view living as an art form.
 The more aligned we are with what works, the better we feel.
 What that means will be different for everyone, but the feeling is similar.
 Life is more easeful and less stressful.
 You feel good in your body and can trust yourself to make good-enough decisions, most of the time.

 To begin, I lean towards mindfulness.
 Which requires present moment awareness.
 Mindfulness allows us to slow down.
 When we do, new solutions can emerge.
 Additionally, I’m trained in a variety of somatic techniques that link mind and body.
 Specifically, Hakomi, Internal Family Systems, and Accelerated Experiential Dynamic Psychotherapy.
 In a similar way, the body is used for awareness.
 For example, I may ask you to notice how your breathing.
 We stay curious without judgment and just notice.
 In the end, we find that solving problems isn’t as important as feeling empowered to be who we truly are.